BenCoyne/CV/README.md

 - **Exercise**: A long walk or a gym session is great for clearing your head after a day in front of the computer.

 - **Food**: Cooking and Eating.
 Love finding new places to eat - let me know if you have any recomendations!

+- **Learning**: I have a passion for learning new skills and developing pre-existing skills.
+I'm currently readind <i>The Pragmatic Programmer</i>.